tmforum/DataModelDocumentation/docs/Customer/QueryProductRecommendation.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Customer/QueryProductRecommendation.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `id` : Unique identifier of the queryProductRecommendation
+  - Optional
+- `instantSyncRecommendation` : An indicator which when the value is &quot;true&quot; means that requester expects to get recommendation result in the response
+  - Optional
+- `href` : Hypertext Reference of the queryProductRecommendation
+  - Optional
+- `name` : Name of the queryProductRecommendation
+  - Optional
+- `recommendationType` : The type of the queryProductRecommendation
+  - Optional
+- `validFor` : The period in which the queryProductRecommendation is valid
+  - Optional
+- `place` : The place which the queryProductRecommendation is related to
+  - Optional
+- `state` : State of the queryProductRecommendation defined in the state engine

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:07 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon